code-with-amitk/Code-examples/programming_lang/c++/design-patterns/Creational/facade/README.md

 ## EXAMPLE
 ### 1. HOME THEATER
-  - PROBLEM
+  - **PROBLEM**
-    a.
-You have all components for creating a home theater
+    - You have all components for creating a home theater
       - DvDPlayer, Tuner, Screen, CDPlayer, Projector, TheaterLights, PopcornPopper, Amplifier
-    b.
-Problem here is, if you want to enjoy home theater you have to:
+    - Problem here is, if you want to enjoy home theater you have to:
       - Turn on the popcorn popper Start the popper popping
       - Dim the lights
       - Put the screen down